http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Function

-Free the memory that was allocated by calls to MatchFirst() and
+Free the memory and file locks that were allocated by calls to

 Inputs